 Under version 3.2 of the standard, there are eight SAQs to choose from.
 The SAQ to complete depends upon the participant's cardholder data environment (CDE) and the card capture methods utilized.
+Only one SAQ per participant (primary MID) is to be completed.
 The chart below provides guidance as to which SAQ is applicable.